MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsClaimsProviderTrust.md

 ### System.String

-String objects are received by the *Identifier* and *tName* parameters.
+String objects are received by the *Identifier* and *Name* parameters.

 ## OUTPUTS